 Export Portal: the new game changer in international trade

 Renato Ruggiero, former director general of the World Trade Organization (WTO), likened these measures to “invisible” trade barriers that add costs to traders, consumers and national economies.
-While classic trade barriers in the form of tariffs and quantitative restrictions have decreased, the documentation requirements, procedural delays and lack of transparency and predictability in the application of government rules and regulations is hampering trade and adding costs that sometimes exceed actual duties.
+While traditional trade barriers in the form of tariffs and quantitative restrictions have decreased, the documentation requirements, procedural delays and lack of transparency and predictability in the application of government rules and regulations are hampering trade and adding costs that sometimes exceed actual duties.

 Need for More Regulation